Cysharp/UniTask/README.md

 Store to the class field, you can use `UniTask.Lazy` that gurantee call multipletimes. `.Preserve()` allows for multiple calls (internally cached results).
 This is useful when multiple calls in a function scope.

+Also `UniTaskCompletionSource` can await multipletimes and await from many caller.

 Cancellation and Exception handling
 ---
 Some UniTask factory methods have `CancellationToken cancellationToken = default` parameter.
 Andalso some async operation for unity have `WithCancellation(CancellationToken)` and `ToUniTask(..., CancellationToken cancellation = default)` extension methods.